 The Ros Commons restaurant on the way to Manki point is popular due to its open-air premises from where one can enjoy a good view of the hills.
 The restaurant has ample parking space as well.
 The food is average but if you came back after a long walk it would taste delightful due to the raked-up appetite.
 I didn’t as it is expect to get great food in the hills.
 The parathas and maggi were the saving grace most of the time.
 I don’t know why maggi is so popular in in the hills but it somehow does taste better when eaten sitting on the rattling chairs in one of these small joints.

 If you feel like doing a quick day trip to Solan, the Menri Monastery which is a Bon Monastery is worth a visit.
 Away from the busy town, its so quiet that one feel’s great to see the occasional monk walking by to get directions.
 There is a small café and grocery shop just before the monastery.
 The cafe only sells veg chowmein and momos and the grocery shop doesn’t follow any specific timings .
-I bought a bottle of water there and few minutes back when I came back it was shut.
+I bought a bottle of water there and few minutes later when I went back it was shut.
 The monastery is closed during lunch time, otherwise one can go in and spend time inside.
 The whole area is surrounded by gardens and is very peaceful.
 You may be accompanied by the pups living in the vicinity of the monastery playfully jumping around the garden.
 There are washrooms available.

 For those who are looking for a short quiet stay amidst good weather, just to declutter the mind from our busy schedules, Kasauli is the right place to be.